Paul Bonn & the Bluesmen

 Singer, composer and entertainer Paul Bonn has been electrifying audiences for more than fifty years throughout the Midwest.
 Those who have seen him live never forget the good times surrounding his performances.
 The Bluesmen feature some of the finest players from the St. Louis area, with decades of experience performing throughout the world.

 Paul Bonn & The Bluesmen feature Paul on vocals, harmonica, and percussion, John Higgerson on lead guitar, Sharon Foehner on bass, and Derek Bonn on drums.
 Their material includes traditional blues, soul, R&B and Cajun covers and originals.
 The band plays on a regular basis at Hammerstone’s (located in the St. Louis historic Soulard district).

 Since the successful release of Paul’s “50 Years” cd in January 2017, the group has been charging forward full throttle, touring the Midwest and constantly performing around St. Louis.
-2018 looks to be another exciting year, as Paul aims to release a follow up E.P., with a three week tour to follow in April.

 "50 Years" CD Review